...

 6. May Reduce the Risk of Skin Cancer

 Extensive exposure to ultraviolet (UV) radiation leads to increased formation of free radicals.
-This causes oxidative stress, which damages skin cells, changing their gene expression, which not only leads to premature aging, but also promotes (non-melanoma and melanoma skin cancers).
+This causes oxidative stress, which damages skin cells, changing their gene expression, which not only leads to premature aging, but also promotes melanoma and non-melanoma skin cancers.

 Olive oil is rich in antioxidants, which may neutralize the free radicals and may prevent skin cancer.

-A murine study found that application extra virgin olive oil to the skin delayed the onset and lowered the risk of skin cancer caused by UVB radiation on murines.
+Animal studies suggest that topical application of extra virgin olive oil to the skin could lower the risk of development of skin cancer caused by UVB radiation.
+However, extensive research is necessary to confirm the results.

 Incorporating olive oil massage into your routine 2-3 times a week may protect your skin from the damage caused by UV radiation.